6 real-life vigilante stories

 Gary Plauché

-In February 1984, Gary Plauché faced an unimaginable nightmare when Jeff Doucet kidnapped Plauché’s eleven-year-old son, Jody, from Baton Rouge, Louisiana, and transported him to Anaheim, California.
-After Doucet had raped Jody multiple times, he allowed Jody to call his parents.
+In February 1984, Jeff Doucet kidnapped Gary Plauché’s eleven-year-old son, Jody, from Baton Rouge, Louisiana, and transported him to Anaheim, CA. After Doucet had raped Jody multiple times, he allowed Jody to call his parents.
 The police traced the call, arrested Doucet, and returned Jody to his family.

 In March 1984, Plauché pulled a .38 revolver and shot his son’s abuser with a hollow-point bullet into Doucet’s brain from three feet away.
 The judge sentenced him to seven years in a suspended sentence, five years on probation, and 300 hours of community service.